-It was an eventful week on Capitol Hill, as many high-profile issues were debated and considered in both the House and Senate.
-The House took up veterans’ benefits and a Homeland Security appropriations bill, while the Senate debated a comprehensive energy bill.
-For an in-depth look at the bills considered in Congress since Monday, we again turn to Robert McElroy’s TheWeekInCongress.
+It was an eventful week on Capitol Hill, as high-profile issues were debated and considered in both the House and Senate.
+Numerous spending measures were taken up, as well as campaign finance legislation.
+For an in-depth look at the major bills considered in Congress since Monday, we again turn to Robert McElroy’s TheWeekInCongress.
 His site is a great resource for citizens wishing to keep track of what their members are up to in Washington, and we urge you to check it out.